6 Easy Steps For Promoting A Culture Of Cyber Security

 Your staff will need to be on the lookout for multiple scams, across the phone, email and social media.

-There are specific things they should be looking out for (which we cover more in-depth here ) but again, our biggest tip would be making sure the right culture exists in your workplace.
+There are specific things they should be looking out for but again, our biggest tip would be to make sure the right culture exists in your workplace.

 Get that right and everything else falls into place.

 Your IT Team should be running cyber security awareness sessions at least every six months to show your teams examples of good and bad practices as well as updating them on new security measures and common email scams they should be looking out for.

 What To Do When Someone Leaves